Ily3s/Hexeng2D/README.md

 Hexeng2D is the project of an open source cross-plateform 2D Game Engine framework, written in c++.

-For the moment however, Hexeng2D is in an early stage of developpement in wich there is no documentation, cross-plateform is not guarented and some bugs might be there.
+For the moment however, Hexeng2D is in an early stage of developpement in wich cross-plateform is not guarented and some bugs might be there.
 Also the code is pretty messy and unsafe.

 ***